MDAnalysis/membrane-curvature/docs/api.rst

 :mod:`~membrane_curvature.fourier_surface` fits a periodic 2D Fourier sum to atom heights by linear least squares at each frame, evaluates the fitted surface, and obtains partial derivatives analytically from that sum.

-:mod:`~membrane_curvature.binning_surface` assigns atoms to a regular grid and stores the mean :math:`\bar{z}` per cell, and estimates partial derivatives with numpy.gradient using the physical bin spacing with finite differences.
+:mod:`~membrane_curvature.binning_surface` assigns atoms to a regular grid, stores the mean height per cell, and estimates partial derivatives using the physical bin spacing with finite differences.

 Curvature